For Immediate Release

 New predictive tool will help government agencies manage large IT project schedules and budgets

 Arlington, Va. — CNA announced today that it has developed a new tool to help managers of large information technology programs identify risk areas and detect early warning signals of cost overruns.
-ISAAC (Indicator for Schedule Analysis And Cost) utilizes predictive metrics and applied models to forecast future performance trends give managers advance warning if there is a need for course correction.
+ISAAC (Indicator for Schedule Analysis And Cost) utilizes predictive metrics and applied models to forecast future performance trends and gives managers advance warning if there is a need for course correction.

 The Rayleigh distribution, a continuous probability distribution model, is the backbone of ISAAC.
 CNA has successfully implemented statistical modeling using the Rayleigh distribution as a copyrighted project management tool at the Department of Defense (DOD), and the model has proven to be an early indicator of cost and schedule overruns when evaluating large DOD acquisition contracts.

 “ISSAC is a powerful analytic tool, scientifically tested and developed from years of experience, which will increase by multiple factors an agency’s ability to monitor and quickly identify potential cost and schedule issues on large scale projects or acquisitions.
 ISAAC enables agencies to take action on potential problems before they occur and ensures successful completion of projects on time and within budget,” said Tim Beres, executive vice president for CNA’s Institute for Public Research.

 Beres said the model works particularly well for forecasting the progress of software development projects because it can account for the slow ramp-up, peak spending as the program becomes more complex and gradual tail-off toward completion.
 In addition to projecting final cost and schedule, ISAAC can identify risk areas related to the likelihood of exceeding cost and schedule estimates for additional monitoring or mitigation.